 Are Canvas Prints Waterproof

 Canvas prints are not waterproof.
 Because most canvas prints are created with water-based inks, which are prone to moisture, the canvas print is more likely to warp when water is added.
-Cotton is the most popular fabric for canvas making, an absorbent, not a waterproof material.
+Cotton is the most popular fabric for canvas making.

 Because canvas is not waterproof, it is essential not to get the print too wet when cleaning and to dry it immediately if it does get wet.